umasii/disassembler-graph-view/README.md

 Graphs can be very messy due to branch redundancy.
 A lot of the branch blocks have repeated instructions, and I'll be looking to cut down on this in the near future.

+Just as a disclaimer, I have no frontend experience so please don't judge this code too hard.
+Pull requests welcome.

 ## Installation

 ```sh